michodgs25/Sprint/README.md

 * *Adapted from the materialize library, the cards are a creative way to provide the user the two available options: Create or Explore.*

 * *Both cards have an image with a button tag: "Create Sprint" and "Explore Sprints" and when button is clicked takes the user to the respective page, which is either the Create or explore.*

+* *The cards have a classical look with an image, white blank middle section and button at the center bottom.*

 * *The Create activity card takes the user to the create page where user can log a new activity.*